colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 The results validated the architecture.
 Under 10x load, response time p95 held at 2.1 seconds—within the 3-second target.
 Cache hit rate actually improved slightly under load as common query patterns became more likely.

-"The cache warming strategy is working," Priya noted.
+"The cache warming strategy is working," Swapna noted.
 "We're pre-loading the most common query patterns during off-peak hours.
 When load spikes, most queries hit warm cache."

 The cold path—queries that couldn't be served from any cache level—remained the bottleneck.
 But even at 10x load, only 10% of queries took the cold path, and those still completed in 2.1 seconds.

-"Layer 2's real-time fabric is doing its job," Priya observed.
+"Layer 2's real-time fabric is doing its job," Swapna observed.
 "The Instant need from INPACT™—we're fulfilling it even under stress."

-James documented the findings for the Week 12 presentation.
+Jamie documented the findings for the Week 12 presentation.
 "We can handle 10x current load with no degradation in user experience.
 And we have capacity to add more cache nodes if we need to scale further."

+The Trust Flywheel was turning.
+Faster responses meant more queries completed.
+More completed queries built user habits.
+User habits drove adoption.
+Higher adoption justified infrastructure investment.
+Investment enabled further speed improvements.
+Trust—at the speed of thought.

 Availability remained at 4/5, but now with validated capacity for growth.
 The difference between "should work" and "proven to work" was the difference between hope and trust.